What are the advantages to growing heirloom tomatoes

 - You’re carrying on a story.
 Many heirloom plants have a lovely family story, and you’re keeping that story going.

-If you are interested in knowing more about heirloom tomatoes, visit The Autumn Garden Show in Midrand, Johannesburg from the 5-7 April and speak to the experts, and you can also enjoy an heirloom tomato tasting workshop.
+If you are interested in knowing more about heirloom tomatoes, visit The Autumn Garden Show at The Herb Farm and speak to the experts, and you can also enjoy an heirloom tomato tasting workshop.